coren-frankel/dev-portfolio/README.md

 ### Oxlint Configuration

-Linting is configured in `.oxlintrc.json`.
-The configuration includes:
+Linting is configured in `.oxlintrc.json` with:

 - **Categories**: `correctness` (errors), `suspicious` (warnings), and `pedantic` (warnings)
 - **Plugins**: React, TypeScript, Unicorn, and OXC built-in rules